-Classification of Liabilities as Current or Non-current (amendments to IAS 1) This amendment clarifies that the classification of liabilities is based on the rights existing at the end of the reporting period.
+Classification of Liabilities as Current or Non-current (amendments to IAS 1) January 1, 2023 classification of liabilities is based on the rights existing at the end of the reporting period.
 At the end of the reporting period, the enterprise does not have the right to defer the settlement period of liabilities for at least 12 months after the reporting period, and the liabilities should be classified as current.
-In addition, this amendment defines "settlement" of a liability is the extinguishment of the liability with cash or other economic resources or the enterprise's own equity instruments.
+In addition, this amendment defines "settlement" of a liability is the liability with cash or other economic resources or the enterprise's own equity instruments.